 I Predict Your Predictive Scoring Project Will Fail, Here’s Why and How to Do It Right

 Predictive scoring was all the rage in 2016, before Account Based Marketing (ABM) became the new, new rage.
 The buzz around predictive scoring has died down drastically, and there’s a good number of companies that have gone through a full life cycle with this product category, including many of Openprise’s customers and prospects.
-There seems to be very few long-term success stories with predictive scoring.
-One of the reasons being that most marketers simply rely on the predictive technology as a lazy shortcut to data quality.
-This assertion may sound strange, but hear me out
+There seem to be very few long-term success stories with predictive scoring.
+One of the reasons being that most marketers simply rely on predictive technology as a lazy shortcut to data quality.
+This assertion may sound strange, but hear me out.

 Data Quality Is a Requirement for Predictive Analytics